Wednesday, July 8, 1981

 About the Song:

 R.E.M. formed in Athens, Georgia, in 1980.
 They released their debut single, “Radio Free Europe,” in 1981 on the independent record label Hib-Tone.
-Lead singer Michael Stipe said in 1983 that most of the early songs “didn’t have any words.
+Lead singer Michael Stipe said in 1983 that most of their early songs “didn’t have any words.
 I just got up and howled and hollered a lot.”
 SF He said he intentionally wanted the lyrics to be difficult to decipher because he hadn’t written words yet, even telling New Musical Express in 1988 that the lyrics were “complete babbling.”
 WK The song’s hard-to-understand lyrics became a trademark of early R.E.M. and their “DIY energy came across lound and clear.”
 RS

 The song’s success led to a deal with I.R.S.
 Records in 1982.
 The band re-recorded the song for Murmur, their 1983 debut album.
 The newer version featured a slower tempo and some slightly different lyrics.
 It gave R.E.M. its first taste of chart success, reaching #78 on the Billboard Hot 100 and #25 on the album rock chart.
 The band didn’t like it as well as the original, saying of the Hib-Tone recording that it “crushes the other one like a grape.”
 WK